dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 - Filed Tax Return 2018
 - Washer and dryer delivered
-- Filed claim to UserTesting to claim unpaied amounts
+- Filed claim to UserTesting to claim unPayed amounts

 - [HEXAGONMI](#hexagonmi)
   - Did code review for Andrian and Shaharoz for Define/Edit Part Features